haddocking/HADDOCK-antibody-antigen/README.md

 python2.7 ImmunoPDB.py -i 4G6K.pdb -o 4G6K_ch.pdb --scheme c --fvonly

 # Format the antibody in order to fit the HADDOCK format requirements
-Rscript HADDOCK-format.R -i 4G6K_ch.pdb -o 4G6K-HADDOCK.pdb -c A

-# Extract HV loop residues
+# and extract the HV loop residues
-Rscript get-HV.R -i 4G6K-HADDOCK.csv
+python2.7 haddock-format.R 4G6K_ch.pdb 4G6K-HADDOCK.pdb A

+# Add END and TER statements to the .pdb file
+pdb_tidy 4G6K-HADDOCK.pdb > oo; mv oo 4G6K-HADDOCK.pdb

 # Deactivate anaconda
 conda deactivate  # [optional] to run only if you have used anaconda